evermeer/EVCloudKitDao/README.md

 - [JSQSystemSoundPlayer](https://github.com/jessesquires/JSQSystemSoundPlayer) - A fancy Obj-C wrapper for iOS System Sound Services
 - [CRToast](https://github.com/cruffenach/CRToast) - A modern iOS toast view that can fit your notification needs
 - [UIImage-Resize](https://github.com/AliSoftware/UIImage-Resize) - Category to add some resizing methods to the UIImage class, to resize it to a given CGSize — or fit in a CGSize keeping aspect ratio
-- [WhereAmI](https://github.com/lypiut/WhereAmI) - Easy to use Core Location library in Swift
+- [SwiftLocation](https://github.com/malcommac/SwiftLocation) - iOS CoreLocation Wrapper made in Swift
 - [UzysAssetsPickerController](https://github.com/uzysjung/UzysAssetsPickerController) - Alternative UIImagePickerController , You can take a picture with camera and choose multiple photos and videos
 - [VIPhotoView](https://github.com/vitoziv/VIPhotoView) - View a photo with simple and basic interactive gesture
-- [SwiftTryCatch](https://github.com/williamFalcon/SwiftTryCatch) - Adds try-catch support for Swift
 - [Async](https://github.com/duemunk/Async) Syntactic sugar in Swift for asynchronous dispatches in Grand Central Dispatch
-- [Chivy](https://github.com/DZamataev/Chivy) Customizable iOS web browser control which looks and behaves like modern Safari
+- [PermissionScope](https://github.com/nickoneill/PermissionScope) - Intelligent iOS permissions UI and unified API

 Besides these the dependency to EVCloudKitDao has been skipped by just using the classes directly
 - [EVCloudKitDao](https://github.com/evermeer/EVCloudKitDao) - Simplified access to Apple's CloudKit